M7Tro/chalk/README.md

 I found a thirty minute tutorial for socket io.
 It has both a backend and a frontend package for bidirectional communication.

+The essence of socket.io is in listening to or emitting events.
+You can send data with an event.

+To emit and listen to events on the client, you need to install socket.io-client npm package.

+You can define event listeners for a particular/custom event within the 'connection' event listener: that way every socket is set up.